 It is the responsibility of candidates to submit extenuating circumstances requests using the appropriate forms.
-These shall be submitted to ExamConfidentialEnquiries@RCOG.ORG.UK as soon as possible, and no later than five working days after the examination takes place.
+These shall be submitted to examsconfidentialenquiries@RCOG.org.uk as soon as possible, and no later than five working days after the examination takes place.
+All submissions must be formed of:

-All submissions must be formed of (i) extenuating circumstances application form (appendix A) and (ii) appropriate documentary evidence, such as medical certificates, death certificates, or police reports.
-RCOG Examination Department shall issue receipts for extenuating circumstances claims and evidence to the candidates.
-The use of receipts precludes (or substantiates) claims from candidates that RCOG Examination Department has lost their submissions, but not for a guarantee of extenuating circumstances approval.
+- (i) extenuating circumstances application form (appendix A) and - (ii) Appropriate documentary evidence, such as medical certificates, death certificates, or police reports.

-The RCOG Extenuating Circumstances Panel will consider the evidence properly and record a decision.
-However, the extenuating circumstance decision may be affected due to improper or uncompleted submission.
+RCOG Examination Department will confirm receipt of your email within two working days.
+The purpose of this is to confirm receipt of your application, but it is not a guarantee that your extenuating circumstances have been approved.

 Late submission of claims, received more than five working days after the examination date will not be considered unless there are highly exceptional circumstances.